Turmeric benefits your dog in many different ways:

 It’s up to you HOW you choose to feed turmeric to your dog.
 Essentially you need to make sure you are adding the 3 Basic Ingredients to help with the absorption and allow your pet to gain some turmeric benefits.

-Below are 5 Ways to Feed Turmeric for Dogs with Method One being the No.1 way for maximum absorption and benefits….
+Below are 4 ways to feed turmeric for dogs with method one being the No.1 way for maximum absorption and benefits….

 Method One – create Golden Paste

 Create some Golden Paste and add it to your dog’s diet as often as possible.
-Smaller doses work best.
+Smaller portions work best.

 Some dogs will lick the paste off a spoon but others like it in a soup or gravy with their feed.
 Some need the paste syringed into their mouths.
 All are different and the Turmeric User Group (TUG) on Facebook will have the answer to your dilemma if you have a turmeric diva!